mohammedhammoud/app-version-checker/README.md

-`platform` (string): The platform of the app (`"ios"` or `"android"`) `appId` (string): The app ID for the app you want to check `currentVersion` (string): The version number of the app you want to compare against `country` (string): The two-letter country code for the app's store listing `fetchFn` (function): A function that takes a URL as its argument and returns a Promise that resolves to the response text.
+`platform` (string): The platform of the app (`"ios"` or `"android"`) `appId` (string): The app ID for the app you want to check `currentVersion` (string): The version number of the app you want to compare against `fetchFn` (function): A function that takes a URL as its argument and returns a Promise that resolves to the response text.

 `checkAppVersion` returns a Promise that resolves to an object with the following properties: